-ASX: It looks set to be a positive day of trade for the Australian share market looks set to push higher again on Thursday.
-According to the latest SPI futures, the ASX 200 is expected to open the day 17 points or 0.25 per cent higher this morning.
+ASX: It looks set to be a positive day of trade for the Australian share market on Wednesday.
+According to the latest SPI futures, the ASX 200 is expected to open the day 19 points or 0.25 per cent higher this morning.

-Oil: Energy producers will be on watch after oil prices pushed higher again.
-According to Bloomberg, the WTI crude oil price is up 1.6 per cent to US$68.77 a barrel and the Brent crude oil price has risen 1.5 per cent to US$72.34 a barrel.
+Oil: Energy producers could have a solid day on Wednesday after oil prices charged higher.
+According to Bloomberg, the WTI crude oil price is up 1.4 per cent to US$70.19 a barrel and the Brent crude oil price is up 1.2 per cent to US$72.34 a barrel.
 News that the US won’t be lifting all its sanctions on Iran gave oil prices a boost.

-Gold: Gold miners could trade higher today after the gold price strengthened overnight.
-According to CNBC, the spot gold price is up 0.3 per cent to US$1,911 an ounce.
+Gold: The gold price softened overnight.
+According to CNBC, the spot gold price is down 0.2 per cent to US$1,895.30 an ounce.
 The precious metal eased ahead of the release of US inflation data on Thursday.

 Iron ore: Iron ore enjoyed a solid night of trade for the price of the steel making ingredient.
 According to Metal Bulletin, the spot iron ore price is up 3.5 per cent to US$209.50 a tonne.